A Comprehensive Guide to Salesforce Integration with Other Solutions

 Although Salesforce is the top-rated CRM software globally, it has some limitations for project management.
 Nevertheless, users have found ways to make the Salesforce platform more efficient by easily integrating it with the right services.

 Trello is a popular app for managing projects based on the Kanban method.
-One of its key features is the ability to organize tasks into three columns: To-do, Doing, and Done.
+One of its key features is the ability to organize tasks into three columns: To-do, Doing, Done.
 Thus, users can quickly move cards between these columns and add notes, voice recordings, or images.
 So, thanks to these features, Trello simplifies collaboration between team members and external partners.

 Wrike's various project management and productivity tools make collaboration with teams easier.
 In particular, it enables the project manager to create comprehensive plans and assign tasks to respective team members.
 Wrike's prominent feature is Project Risk Prediction, which helps prevent missing deadlines.
 Notably, integration with Salesforce further enhances the functionality of the app.